ONLYOFFICE/Kubernetes-Docs/README.md

 $ helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.publishService.enabled=true,controller.replicaCount=2
 ```

-See more detail about install Nginx Ingress via Helm [here](https://github.com/helm/charts/tree/master/stable/nginx-ingress#nginx-ingress).
+See more detail about installing Nginx Ingress via Helm [here](https://github.com/helm/charts/tree/master/stable/nginx-ingress#nginx-ingress).

 #### 5.3.2.2 Expose DocumentServer via HTTP

-*You should skip step[5.3.2.2](#5322-expose-documentserver-via-http) step if you are going to expose DocumentServer via HTTPS*
+*You should skip step[5.3.2.2](#5322-expose-documentserver-via-http) if you are going to expose DocumentServer via HTTPS*

 This type of exposure has more overheads of performance compared with exposure via service, it also creates a loadbalancer to get access to DocumentServer.
 Use this type if you use external TLS termination and when you have several WEB applications in the k8s cluster.
 You can use the one set of ingress instances and the one loadbalancer for those.
 It can optimize the entry point performance and reduce your cluster payments, cause providers can charge a fee for each loadbalancer.

-To expose DocumentServer via ingress HTTP set `ingress.enabled` parameter to true:
+To expose DocumentServer via ingress HTTP, set the `ingress.enabled` parameter to true:

 ```bash
 $ helm install documentserver ./ --set ingress.enabled=true